 Impact and Programs

-Programming took place in 82 different venues throughout the state of Minnesota and in New Hampshire, Florida, and Iowa.
-Educational materials are used in schools and human rights programming throughout the country.
+Programming took place in 34 venues in the states of Minnesota, Washington, New York, Florida, and in Washington, D.C.
+Our educational materials are used in schools and human rights programming throughout the country.

-The two documentary films made in partnership with Twin Cities Public Television (TPT), “Genocide Again: Darfur” and “Children of Genocide: Five Who Survived” (nominated for a regional Emmy award) are shown multiple times annually on all TPT-affiliated stations.
+Two documentary films made in partnership with Twin Cities Public Television (TPT), “Genocide Again: Darfur” in 2008 and “Children of Genocide: Five Who Survived” in 2010 (nominated for a regional Emmy award) were shown multiple times on all TPT-affiliated stations, reaching an estimated 50,000 viewers.

-Nearly 1,500 people are reached regularly by social media websites daily, 2,600 people receive bi-weekly email updates, and approximately 23,000 people view World’s website monthly.
+Nearly 20,000 people were reached by social media sites monthly, 3,000 people received bi-weekly email updates, and approximately 30,000 people viewed World’s website monthly.

-3. To initiate a program of international scope to recognize rescuers and prosecutors of genocides since the Holocaust;
+2. To acknowledge rescuers and prosecutors of genocides since the Holocaust;

-4. To expand current institutes for high school and college students to include youth from throughout the United States;
+3. To expand current institutes for high school and college students to include more youth from throughout the entire United States and more youth from historically under-represented groups;

-8. To continue efforts to address the current conflicts in Burma, Congo, and Central African Republic through national legislation.
+8. To address the current conflicts in Burma, Syria, Yemen, and Central African Republic through educational events and policy support.

 Community or Constituency Served